 Inquests & Public Inquiries

-William regularly represents families and other interested persons at inquests and PIRHs, including highly sensitive inquests arising from fatal accidents, suicide, suspected suicide, and/or allegations of misconduct by state entities.
+William represents families and other interested persons at inquests and PIRHs, including highly sensitive inquests arising from fatal accidents, suicide, suspected suicide, and/or allegations of misconduct by state entities.
 He is well-versed in the legal tests around scope of inquest, evidence, causation, neglect and Article 2.
 His life experience and maturity enable him to interact with the various participants with respect and sensitivity, and to be robust where appropriate.

 - Representing a local authority at the inquest of a vulnerable older person who had been in the care of multiple state agencies.